Henry Loftus Wisker & Penal Transportation

 UK, Criminal Records, 1780-1871for Henry Whisker, 4 Nov 1841, Transfer from Newgate Prison in London to Prison Hulk, HMS Leviathan, moored off Portsmouth, to await Transportation.

 Henry was transferred to the HMS Leviathan.
 In a former the life the ship had served with Admiral Nelson at the Battle of Trafalgar.
-Now, stripped of all naval fittings, with only two masts remaining to serve as clothes props, and a shed erected on her deck, ensured any shred of naval dignity was lost.
+Now, stripped of all naval fittings, with only two masts remaining to serve as clothes props, and a shed erected on her deck, any shred of naval dignity was lost.
 The Hulk was resident to 300 prisoners, managed by a profit making company, working outside of the British penitentiary system.

 … the cry of “Lags away” warned those who were transported that the time had now arrived for their removal to the hulk; and shortly afterwards those who … had been respited from death … were placed in two large vans, strongly ironed, handcuffed and chained together, as well as to the van, which drove off at a rapid rate.
 [After an overnight journey the van made the Portsmouth dockyard and the convicts] were permitted to alight on a wooden wharf, outside of which lay the gloomy bulk of the old Leviathan.